-For the purpose of comparison of major parts of the body most susceptible to injury cases body area was classified into three major segments as follows; upper limb injuries, back injuries, and lower limb injuries.
-Upper limb injuries (including neck and head, arm, wrist, hand and shoulder) is more prominent (n=95, 67.86%), back and low back injuries (n=37, 57.81%), and lower limb injuries is less prominent at (n=8, 12.5%).
-The distribution of injury location between upper limb, back/low back and lower limb is relatively consistent with most industries where manual handling is present, since the upper limb and the trunk are the body areas most commonly involved in these tasks.
+For the purpose of comparison of major parts of the body most susceptible to injury cases body area was classified into three major segments as follows: upper limb injuries, back injuries, and lower limb injuries.
+Upper limb injuries (including neck and head, arm, wrist, hand and shoulder) were more prominent (n=95, 67.86%), back and low back injuries (n=37, 57.81%), and lower limb injuries were less prominent at (n=8, 12.5%).
+The distribution of injury location between upper limb, back/low back and lower limb were relatively consistent with most industries where manual handling was present, since the upper limb and the trunk are the body areas most commonly involved in these tasks.

-The percentage of body stressing injury (36%) due to lifting of lumber, lifting or lowering of sawn lumbers, boards and other heavy machine parts in awkward position is high and accounts for lower back pains often experienced by the workers and a long term effect of work-related-disorders.
-Being hit by moving or falling objects, being trapped by moving or being trapped between stationary machinery is more critical during maintenance and milling operations (23%).
+The percentage of body stressing injury (36%) due to lifting of lumber, lifting or lowering of sawn lumbers, boards and other heavy machine parts in awkward position were high and accounts for lower back pains often experienced by the workers and a long term effect of work-related-disorders.
+Being hit by moving or falling objects, being trapped by moving or being trapped between stationary machinery were more critical during maintenance and milling operations (23%).

-3.5 Causes of Injury
+4.5 Causes of injury

-Investigation revealed the respondents notion about the concept health and safety rules for operating in sawmill and do not give preference to basic training in safe-work operations.
-None of the workers had at any time attended any safety training in the number of years they have put into the job.
-The knowledge acquired is based on the apprenticeship training and experience gathered on the job.
-In some cases, many entered the industry as traders and not as a trained wood industry worker with requisite professional knowledge.
+Investigation revealed the respondents notion about the health concept and safety rules for operating in sawmill and do not give preference to basic training in work safety during operations.
+None of the workers had attended any safety training during ther job period.
+The knowledge acquired was based on the apprenticeship training and experience gathered on the job.
+In some cases, many entered the industry as traders but not as a trained wood industry worker with requisite professional knowledge.
 This has exposed the workers to some untold level of hazards.

-The high percentage of body injuries recorded in tables 2 was largely due to manual hauling of heavy log by a number of workers rather than the conventional conveyors or lift crane.
-Such occurrences are also attributable to movement of sawn products such as log transport, loading and offloading, lumber stacking and transport to the lumber market, during equipment maintenance including restoration, repair and routine maintenance of mill and saw filling.
+The high percentage of body injuries recorded in Table 2 were largely due to manual hauling of heavy log by a number of workers rather than the conventional conveyors or lift crane.
+Such occurrences were also attributable to movement of sawn products such as log transport, loading and offloading, lumber stacking and transport to the lumber market, during equipment maintenance including restoration, repair and routine maintenance of mill and saw filling.

-3.6 Observations
+4.6 Observations

-A major risk factor easily noticeable in most of the mills is the age factor of the machine and equipment in use.
-Most of the machines are obsolete with most of the safety guards removed or non-functional.
+A major risk factor easily noticeable in most of the mills were the age factor of the machine and equipment in use.
+Most of the machines were obsolete with most of the safety guards removed or non-functional.

 During log loading, a number of workers often constitute themselves to conveyor pushing, rolling or jacking heavy green logs into the saw table.
 This often led to accumulated stress which causes lower back injuries and other health hazards.
-On-site observations showed that little attention was paid to the use of individual protection devices such as wearing of earmuff or plug when operating machine, wearing of hand gloves when moving and stacking logs or sawn lumbers, neither is any preventive measure paid to hazards due to chemical emission from some species of log handled by putting on overall.
+On-site observations showed that little attention was paid to the use of individual protection devices such as wearing of earmuff or plug when operating machine, wearing of hand gloves when moving and stacking logs or sawn lumbers, neither any preventive measures were taken to prevent hazards due to chemical emission from some species of log while handling.

-The workers acknowledged the possibility of hazards resulting from chemical emissions from exposed surfaces of some wood species and offensive odour from the sawmill wastes whenever it rains.
-Little attention was paid to the health implications of such emissions (Huff, 2001), some regarding it as not significant.
+The workers acknowledged the possibility of hazards

+resulting from chemical emissions from exposed surfaces of some wood species and offensive odour from the sawmill wastes whenever it rains.
+Little attention was paid to the health implications of such emissions (James, 2001), some regarding it as not significant.
 Other non-visible body effects such as changes in environmental and body temperatures could increase blood pressure and pulse rate of workers as influenced by space heating of heavy duty engines.